This page is for shows wanting to perform at AMC and needing to

 The Main Room

 The Main Room (pic left looking towards the rear of the building) is 15 m long x 5 m wide x 5 m high and is on the ground floor above the basement bar.
 There are two doors into/out of the room.
-One, (leading to the foyer/box office and street) is out of shot to the right; the other is at the far end of the room to the right of the window.
-The room can seat up to 80 on comfortable seats which will be linked in compliance with licensing regulations.
+One, (leading to the foyer/box office and street) is out of shot to the right; the other is at the far end of the room to the right of the window and leads to toilets (inc disabled facility) and the back garden, a designated smoking area.
+The room can seat up to 80 on comfortable seats some round small cafe-type tables and the rest linked in compliance with licensing regulations.

 The Stage (see picture of the room laid out as used by AMC in section "MAIN ROOM TECH" below)

-There is one dressing room on the floor above the Main Room but there is no lift in the building, only stairs.
+UCC has been the Scottish hub for Ukrainians fleeing the Russian invasion of their country on February 24 2022.
+Consequently AMC has had to modify its dressing room offer to a single lockable room off the downstairs bar.
+The only facility there we can now offer is a full length mirror and clothes hangers/rails.
+There is no lift in the building, only stairs.
 The venue's public toilets and wash-hand basins (hot/cold water) are on the ground floor, adjacent to the Main Room.
-Please note, AMC @ UCC does not supply towels in dressing rooms.
+Please note, AMC @ UCC does not supply towels in the dressing room.

 PA System, lighting etc